Swayam4717/communication_support/README.md

   - child grants/checks overlay and microphone permissions,
   - parent sends a session,
   - Android attention overlay appears on an active/unlocked child device,
-  - child opens the message,
+  - child opens the message directly from the overlay into the active question screen,
   - child answers by tapping an option or using Guided Speech Practice,
   - child manually presses Send Answer,
   - parent receives the answer in realtime,